Al Kilvo & David Barton

 David began vocal training and introduced his new piano - vocal show in 2007, winning his first local talent competition hosted by the local paper in 2008, going on to form The Idiom Blues Band in 2010.
 David was discovered on Youtube by American Blues guitarist Walter Trout who has since invited David to perform with him on stage both in 2012 and 2018 during his UK tours.

-David has gone on to compose and write original martial which he performs as a solo artist to date.
+David has gone on to compose and write original material which he performs as a solo artist to date.
 Also working as a theatre and television composer, David explores other avenues of creativity besides performing on stage.

 "There is enough talent and individuality in his act for him to make his mark nationally and not just for a year or three." - The Stage